Ici TOU.TV: Devices Supported

-The ICI TOU.TV streaming platform supports access through most modern web browsers, as well as apps for iOS/iPadOS, Android and Android TV devices, Apple TV, Xbox One, Amazon Fire TV, Chromecast and Telus Optik TV set top boxes.
+The ICI TOU.TV streaming platform supports access through most modern web browsers, as well as apps for iOS/iPadOS, Android and Android TV devices, Apple TV, Xbox One, Amazon Fire TV, Chromecast, Roku and Telus Optik TV set top boxes.
 It was previously available as an app on LG and Samsung Smart TVs, Windows 8, Xbox 360 and Rogers Cable set top boxes.

 Geo-Location and Availability

 ICI TOU.TV is geo-located and is only available in Canada.